Dayton Dog Bite Lawyer

 - Our firm has the resources and network necessary to fully investigate your case and craft a compelling argument on your behalf.

-- Our attorneys have over 50 years of experience in personal injury law, including dog bite cases.
+- Our Dayton personal injury attorneys have decades of experience handling dog bite and animal attack cases.

 - We understand that legal fees can be expensive.
 We offer contingency fee agreements for maximum affordability and convenience – if we do not secure a settlement on your behalf, you do not pay legal fees.